ga-wdi-boston/js-basics-1-assessment/README.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.
+value of c: 7; last line operator is addition operator, and this line indicate adding c and d and then assign this sum back to c.

 ## Question 3